 Olympics-IOC to start discussions on possible Tokyo 2020 postponement

-"The IOC will... start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement," it said.
-"The IOC is confident that it will have finalised these discussions within the next four weeks."
-(Writing by Ossian Shine; Reporting by Karolos Grohmann; Editing by Ken Ferris)
+"The IOC will... start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement.
+"The IOC is confident that it will have finalized these discussions within the next four weeks."

+RAPID DECISION The British Olympic Association welcome the news but said a quick decision on the Games was now necessary.

+"We welcome the IOC Executive Board decided to review the options in respect of a postponement of the Tokyo 2020 Olympic Games," BOA chairman Hugh Robertson said.
+"However, we urge rapid decision-making for the sake of athletes who still face significant uncertainty."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)